-IF network\SSID IS 'mycafe' AND level > -60db AND time is 1pm - 2pm AND network\SSID 'myStore' is not visible THEN {present the deals for dinner}
+IF network_SSID IS 'mycafe' AND level > -60db AND time is 1pm - 2pm AND network_SSID 'myStore' is not visible THEN {present the deals for dinner}

 Block {present the deals for dinner} is some data (information) snippet presented in the rule.
 Each snippet has got a title (text) and some HTML content (it could be simply a link to external site for example).
-Snippets are presenting coupons/discounts info for malls, news data for campuses etc.
+Snippets are presenting coupons/discounts info for malls, news data for campuses, etc.

-Technically any snipped could be presented as a link to some external web site/mobile portal or as a mobile web page created automatically by the rule editor included into SpotEx.
+Technically, any snipped could be presented as a link to some external web site/mobile portal or as a mobile web page created automatically by the rule editor included into SpotEx.
 Rule editor works in both desktop and mobile web.
-So, once again, just having an ordinary smart phone is enough for creating (opening) information channel for delivering hyper-local news data.
+So, once again just having ordinary smart phone is enough for creating (opening) information channel for delivering hyper-local news data.

-In case of presenting our data as links to some existing mobile sites (portals) SpotEx works as some universal discovery tool.
-De facto, it lets mobile subscribers to be aware about context-relevant web resources.
-Owners for the web resources can describe own sites via rules rather then present for them individual QR-codes or NFC-tags for example.
+In case of presenting our data as links to some existing mobile sites (portals), SpotEx works as some universal discovery tool.
+De facto it lets mobile subscribers to be aware about context-relevant web resources.
+And owners for the mobile resources can describe own sites via rules rather then present individual QR-codes or NFC-tags for example.

-In case of describing some content right in the SpotEx the whole system works in this part as a content management system.
+In case of describing some content right in the SpotEx the whole system works in this part as content management system (CMS).
 SpotEx rule editor creates mobile web page for the each provided data snippet and hosts that page on the own server.
 It means by the way, that for presenting our data we can use any resources that could be presented on HTML pages.
 In particularly, any multimedia content is also supported.